DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 Download VS Code from [here](https://code.visualstudio.com/download) and install it.

-Optional: Some newer versions of VS Code may experience issues when connecting to HPC systems.
-If you run into this issue, try an older version of VS Code: [1.100.3](https://code.visualstudio.com/updates/v1_100).

-Optional: For VS Code on Windows, you can configure your terminal to use CMD by opening the Command Palette from the top panel, searching for "Terminal: Select Default Profile", and then selecting CMD.
+Optional: For VS Code on Windows, you can configure your terminal to use a desired bash interface by opening the Command Palette from the top panel, searching for "Terminal: Select Default Profile", and then selecting CMD, PowerShell, or bash.

 ### Step 3.
 Install Docker Desktop